Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 - This type(`collision calculation type`) fully controls how collision checks will run during that frame.

 - First, center distance is used to quickly remove non-colliding objects.

-SAT is only used when checked or customed.
+- SAT is only used when checked or customed.

+- Inspired by `functional programming`, collision logic uses `lazy evaluation` and view-based caching to reduce redundant work.

 ---